CMingTseng/AES-Encryption-Decryption/README.md

 -------------------
 You can encrypt/ decrypt passowrd, tocken or any secret key

+# How to setup
+Add the below dependencies into your gradle file:

+    compile 'com.azrashaikh.cryptography:aes-lib:1.0.1'

+# How to use
+1. Create instance of class SymmetricAlgorithmAES:

+     `SymmetricAlgorithmAES symmetricAlgorithmAES= new SymmetricAlgorithmAES(this);`
+2. To encypt  data :

+     `symmetricAlgorithmAES.encryptString("yourStringToEncypt");`

+3. To decrypt data :

+     `symmetricAlgorithmAES.decryptString("yourStringToEncypt");`

 Screenshots :
 <ul>
 <li> Enter the text to encrypt  <br>